-Alternatively, wait for the task to launch according to the schedule that you specified in the task settings.
+6. Run the task manually or wait for it to launch according to the schedule that you specified in the task settings.

 When the remote installation task is completed, the selected application is installed on the specified devices.

 Installing applications on secondary Administration Servers